 To build a 12V Mini Inverter Circuit using Transistor TIP41 follow the below connection steps:

-- Q1 and Q2 transistors emitter pins connected to ground.
+- Next, Q1 and Q2 transistors emitter pins connected to ground, collectors connected to transformer primary ends and base pins connected to R1 and R2 resistors.

-- LED cathode connected to ground.
+- Also, LED anode connected to resistor R3 and LED cathode connected to ground.

 Conclusion:

-This 12V Mini Inverter Circuit using Transistor TIP41 is very simple and easy to make.
+Overall, this 12V Mini Inverter Circuit using Transistor TIP41 is very simple and easy to make, as it is good for beginners and students.

-Output power is low and its efficiency is also low as it is not suitable for heavy loads.
+Output power is low and its efficiency is also low as it is not suitable for heavy loads, so use heat sink on TIP41 transistors and always be careful with AC output voltage.

 Leave a Reply